-‘Bygdøy Peninsula is connected to the Norwegian mainland but, for tourists, is best accessed by the ferries from Pier 3, just behind Oslo’s City Hall…’
+‘Bygdøy Peninsula is connected to the Norwegian mainland.
+For tourists, however, it’s is best accessed by ferry from Pier 3, behind Oslo’s City Hall...’

 The Bygdoy Peninsula is situated on the west side of Oslo city and is a beautiful area, famous for it’s maritime history.
 Arriving at the boat dock, you’ll find yourself surrounded by museums dedicated to Norway’s impressive history of exploration.
 Despite the fact that it’s quite a small area, you could easily spend oodles of time exploring all it has to offer.

 I don’t have any particular interest in boats.
 In fact, my overriding memory of sailing is contracting noro-virus on a cruise ship.
 It’s fair to say I’m not the biggest fan of them and I wasn’t really sure what to expect from my day visit.
 I was blown away by the standards of the museums, as well as the beauty of Bygdoy.

 Viking Ship Museum

 This Museum hosts the world’s best preserved examples of Viking ships in the world.
 It’s not a crowded space with tons of exhibits, so it provides great views without unnecessary clutter.
 There are other related artefacts on show, but the stars of the show are most definitely the ships.